DNAstack/cromwell-wes-service/README.md

 ### Configuring Cromwell

-The WES service can be layered on top of any cromwell API (only versions greater then 38 have been tested) to provide a fully featured WES API.
-By default a cromwell instance on localhost is used however this can be easily configured through environment variables.
+The WES service can be layered on top of any cromwell API (only versions greater than 38 have been tested) to provide a fully featured WES API.
+By default, a cromwell instance on localhost is used however this can be easily configured through environment variables.